matzapata/chat-with/README.md

 # Intro

 Chat with any file.
-Leverage langchain and lemonsqueezy to create a saas with authentication, file storage, email notifications, etc. Uses nestjs, typescript, postgress and more.
+Leverage langchain and lemonsqueezy to create a saas with authentication, file storage, email notifications, and more.
+Tech stack using nestjs, nextjs, typescript, prisma, langchain and more!

 - Run dev with `docker-compose up --build`

-# Server

-TODO: - lemonsquezzy live (enable coupons)
-TODO: - test payments workflow ->
-TODO: - tests? e2e or smth?

 # Deployment

+Setup env variables
+- resend
+- gcp storage
+- openai
+- postgress db with vercel
+- domain

 1. `cd client && npm run deploy`
 2. `cd server && npm run deploy`